 The articles on Eight to Late reflect his current professional interests which include data and text analytics, sensemaking, knowledge management, emergent design and collaborative approaches to problem solving in large organisations.

 Kailash is the co-author of the Heretic’s Guides series of books.
 The first one, Heretic’s Guide to Best Practices, deals with collaborative approaches to managing complex problems.
 It won an Axiom Business Book Award in 2012 and was nominated for the Foreword Book of the Year Award in 2013.
 His second book, The Heretic’s Guide to Management, is about managing ambiguity in organisations.

-The views ventured on Eight to Late are based on his personal opinions, and do not in any way represent the positions of his employers, past or present.
+The views ventured on Eight to Late are based on his opinions, and do not in any way represent the positions of his employers or clients.